csvernon/liri-node-app/README.md

   * *movie-this*          --- (searches OMDB for a given movie)
   * *do-what-it-says*     --- (reads a command from a text file and executes it)

-For examples please see the screenshots folder.
+Commands are inputed in the following format *node liri.js movie-this interstellar* For more examples please see the screenshots folder.

 This application utilies